nielsbasjes/yauaa/documentation/content/using/_index.md

 ## IMPORTANT: This library is single threaded !
 Because the internal analyzer code is not reentrant the main method has been synchronized on the instance.
-So from the prespective of you the application developer this library is thread safe.
+So from the perspective of you the application developer this library is thread safe.

 If you are in a multi threaded situation you should create a separate instance per thread or accept the speed limitation of the shared synchronized instance.